 Other types of rice

-Generally, any short grain white rice can be used to prepare rice-based desserts such as rice pudding, as these varieties should always end up creamy and sticky when cooked.
-As a rule, Arborio is a safe bet for these kinds of dishes.
+Generally, any short-grain white rice can be used to prepare rice-based desserts such as rice pudding, as these varieties should always end up creamy and sticky after cooking.
+As a rule, anything labelled ‘pudding rice’ is a safe bet for any sweet rice dish.